 Daniel Jones: Indianapolis Colts quarterback suffers potential season-ending Achilles injury

-Indianapolis Colts quarterback Daniel Jones left the first half of Sunday's game against the Jacksonville Jaguars with a potential season-ending Achilles injury; Jones has become one of the surprise stories of the NFL campaign after leading the Colts to playoff contention
+Indianapolis Colts quarterback Daniel Jones left the first half of Sunday's 36-19 defeat to the Jacksonville Jaguars with a potential season-ending Achilles injury; Jones has become one of the surprise stories of the NFL campaign after leading the Colts to playoff contention

-Indianapolis Colts quarterback Daniel Jones suffered an Achilles injury in a potentially huge twist to the NFL playoff race during Sunday's matchup with the Jacksonville Jaguars.
+Indianapolis Colts quarterback Daniel Jones suffered an Achilles injury in a potentially huge twist to the NFL playoff race during Sunday's 36-19 defeat against the Jacksonville Jaguars.

 Jones tumbled to the ground following a first-quarter pass to Alec Pierce and clutched at his right leg before angrily crashing his helmet into the turf multiple times.